Skip to Content

 This penchant of humankind has led to the development of self-sharpening knives that require less maintenance than standard knives.

-Since traditional knife sharpening is a skill that takes time to learn, many people do not have the time, scope, or patience to put the effort in to learn how to sharpen knives properly
+Since traditional knife sharpening is a skill that takes time to learn, many people do not have the time, scope, or patience to put the effort into learning how to sharpen knives properly

 We have already seen how there is nothing special about the knives or the steel they are made from, so the secret of the self-sharpening process lies elsewhere.
 The self-sharpening mechanism is related to the storage housing for the knives rather than any special property of the knives themselves.